 European Law also exists and enforces legally binding limits on air quality for all Member States.
 These legal limits are not being met in Glasgow for Nitrogen Dioxide.
-In February this year the European Commission began legal action against the United Kingdom for failing to bring levels of Nitrogen Dioxide to within legally binding EU limits which were supposed to be achieved at the start of 2010 in several local authority areas across the UK including in Glasgow.
-The Commission considers it unacceptable that Glasgow's Nitrogen Dioxide problem is only expected to be fixed by 2020.
-In April of this year, the European Commissioner confirmed that it is a real possibility that heavy fines could be handed down to the United Kingdom as a result of this lawsuit.
+In February this year the European Commission began legal action against the United Kingdom for failing to bring levels of Nitrogen Dioxide to within legally binding EU limits which were supposed to be achieved at the start of 2010 in several local authority areas across the UK including in Glasgow.5 The Commission considers it unacceptable that Glasgow's Nitrogen Dioxide problem is only expected to be fixed by 2020.
+In April of this year, the European Commissioner confirmed that it is a real possibility that heavy fines could be handed down to the United Kingdom as a result of this lawsuit.6

-Apart from the legal duty in respect of air pollution, there is a moral imperative to tackle pollution because of its effects on health.
-Air pollution has both morbidity and mortality effects: it is known to worsen asthma and emphysema, it increases the risk of having a heart attack or suffering a stroke, and the World Health Organisation considers it to be the leading cause of cancer worldwide.
-Adverse health effects are seen even where people are only exposed to air pollution for short periods of time.
-Public Health England recently published figures which show that over 300 deaths in Glasgow each year are attributable to just one pollutant alone, fine particles (PM2.5).
-Mortality and morbidity effects are shown even at levels which are much lower than Scottish standards.
-Health impacts occur from exposure to both Particulates (PM10 and PM2.5) and Nitrogen Dioxide.
+Aside from the legal duty in respect of air pollution, there are the effects of air pollution on health.
+Air pollution has both morbidity and mortality effects: it is known to worsen asthma and emphysema, it increases the risk of having a heart attack or suffering a stroke, and the World Health Organisation considers it to be the leading cause of cancer worldwide.7 Adverse health effects are seen even where people are only exposed to air pollution for short periods of time.8 Public Health England recently published figures which show that over 300 deaths in Glasgow each year are attributable to just one pollutant alone, fine particles (PM{2.5}).9 Mortality and morbidity effects are shown even at levels which are much lower than Scottish standards.10 Health impacts occur from exposure to both Particulates (PM10 and PM{2.5}) and Nitrogen Dioxide.
 Air pollution impacts on the most vulnerable in our society: the young, the elderly and those with other health problems, which often corresponds with people affected by poverty.
 But what sets air pollution apart from other top health threats in Scotland is that people have limited personal choice over tackling it; they cannot choose the air they breathe in, so government and local authority are responsible for introducing policies and strategies which can tackle it.

 These recent advances in our knowledge are driving the need to tackle this silent killer up the political agenda.
-At the national level the Scottish Government has announced plans to launch a Low Emission Strategy later this year which will include measures aimed at bringing air pollution to within Scottish standards.
-The centrepiece of this is expected to be a National Framework for Low Emission Zones.
+At the national level the Scottish Government is in the early stages of consulting on a national Low Emission Strategy which will include measures aimed at bringing air pollution to within Scottish standards.11 The centrepiece of this is expected to be a National Framework for Low Emission Zones.

 Traffic is the key cause of air pollution in Glasgow.
 Although of course there are other sources of air pollution which affect Glasgow at different times (e.g. background pollution blowing in from other parts of the country and Europe), the vast majority of air pollution from Nitrogen Dioxide comes from traffic in Glasgow.
 There is also a dominant contribution to PM10 from transport.
-According to the European Environment Agency, out of all European cities, Glasgow is the city in Europe which has the largest contribution to PM10 coming from urban and local transport.
-Although background sources might be outwith the Council's control to tackle, it can and therefore should take more decisive action to tackle emissions from traffic.
+According to the European Environment Agency, out of all European cities, Glasgow is the city in Europe which has the largest contribution to PM10 coming from urban and local transport.12 Although background sources might be outwith the Council's control to pollution problems" (20 February 2014), available at http://europa.eu/rapid/press-release_IP-14-154_en.htm